 These side effects are part of the compound’s psychoactive properties.

 Neither compound is fatal.
 However, high THC use may be connected to long-term negative psychiatric effects.
-This is especially true for adolescents who consume large amounts of THC.
+This is especially true for adolescents who consume large amounts of THC; the effect on the brain is more profound for teens.
 Use of the compound increases the risk for some psychiatric disorders, such as schizophrenia.